Sludge management in Jordan: Sustainability through innovation

-There are about 30 domestic wastewater treatment plants in Jordan.
+There are about 31 domestic wastewater treatment plants in Jordan.
 The largest, in As-Samra, serves the people of Amman and Zarqa – almost half the country’s population – thereby treating about 60 per cent of all the wastewater produced in Jordan.
-The other plants operate in smaller cities and communities throughout the country.
-While the sludge from As-Samra is utilised as an energy source, none of the other treatment facilities has a proper sludge management plan in place.
-At the plants that serve smaller communities, sludge has become an ecological, environmental and financial burden.
+Among the smaller plants, only Al Shallaleh plant in the north is using sludge to generate energy.
+All of the other treatment facilities have no proper sludge utilisation or management plan in place.
+At the plants that serve various cities, sludge has become an ecological, environmental and financial burden.

 Accumulated sludge causes major health and environmental risks, and it contributes to increased greenhouse gas emissions.
 Today, sludge is mainly handled as waste, not as a resource that can provide energy or be used in agricultural contexts.
 In addition, Jordan faces major challenges in handling other sources of biomass, because its municipalities lack proper solid waste management systems and infrastructure.
 Unlined dump sites that pose risks to groundwater and cause environmental pollution are widespread.